| |

 Henry Root and David Thomas,

-owners of land in DeWitt, Carroll county write Joseph, proposing a Mormon
+owners of land in DeWitt, Carroll County write Joseph, proposing a Mormon

 settlement on a bluff overlooking the confluence of the Grand Missouri